 Broken Taxi Meter/Not Official Taxi

 This is one of the most common scams in Costa Rica, the broken taxi meter.
 All official taxis in Costa Rica have a meter, which is called the Maria in Spanish.
-When you get into a taxi, the driver may not turn it on knowing that tourists may not notice or if they do ask, claim that it is broken.
+When you get into a taxi, the driver may not turn it on.
+They know that tourists may not notice, don’t speak Spanish or if they do ask, they will claim that it is broken.

 So whenever you get into a taxi, make sure you ask the driver to turn it on right away.
 If he says it’s broken (no funciona in Spanish), then get out and find another one that will use it.